 Think of every step you take as a small win.
 In a 2011 study published in the journal International Journal of Behavioral Nutrition and Physical Activity, researchers found that taking a 5-minute walking break every hour could burn 660 calories per week.

-Extrapolate that you could lose about 9 to 10 pounds over a year by adding up the 5-minute walks.
+Extrapolate that you could lose about 9 to 10 pounds over a year by adding the 5-minute walks.

 Of course, over an 8-hour day, which amounts to 40 minutes of walking per day for at least five days per week.
 And not everyone can get up every hour to go for a walk.
-It’s a commitment, but you could still see a difference even if you did half of that amount.
+It’s a commitment, but you could still see a difference even if you did half of it.

 Proven Health Benefits of Walking